-After 25 years, the Tallangatta and Kiewa Veterinary Clinics have changed ownership.
-As of January 1st this year, Joe and Meika Skuse have bought the business and are continuing to service the North-East valleys and townships.
+As of January 1st 2016, after 25 years, the Tallangatta and Kiewa Clinics changed ownership.
+Joe and Meika Skuse bought the Tallangatta and Kiewa Veterinary business and are continuing to service the North-East valleys and townships.

 Joe and Meika moved to Tallangatta in early 2015 in pursuit of a job opportunity, which has progressed, into business ownership.
 The husband and wife team moved here from North-West NSW districts, after several years of work around the areas of Narrabri, Wee Waa and Coonamble, and a brief stint around Finley and Jerilderie in the southern Riverina.
 Their work background in mixed practices in those districts brings to the area experience in cattle, horses and companion animals.
 Joe particularly enjoys the on-property work with livestock and horses, and so you will more commonly see him out on the road.
 Mixed practice is Meika’s preference- a bit of everything!